datanav/docs/documentation/service-configuration/pipes/configuration-pump.rst

        Example: If the since value is ``12637`` and the delta value is ``100``, then the since value will be shifted to ``12537``.

-       If the since value is a timestamp then the value in seconds is substracted.
+       If the since value is a timestamp then the value in seconds is subtracted.

        Example: If the since value is
        ``"~t2018-04-27T15:46:40Z"`` and the delta value is 3600, then the